 5 Top Female Home Designers

 In celebration of International Women’s Day on March 8, let us give a toast to five women who have raised the bar in interior design.
-Known for their luxurious styles and refined tastes, these women have become a force to be reckoned with in the design field.
+These women are known for their luxurious styles and refined tastes, and have become a force to be reckoned with in the design field.

 The founder of Victoria Hagan Interiors and Victoria Hagan Home has been in the interior design business for almost three decades.
 Known for her clean, sleek style and use of neutral and sophisticated colors, Victoria Hagan creates designs that are a mix of natural, modern, and traditional elements, among others.
 She has designed residential and corporate interiors as well as her family’s home in Connecticut, which showcases her impeccable style.